 Add your favorite veggies to the same pan and let it go until the chicken is done.
 It’s simple but impressive.

 When I think of Italian food, I think of comfort.
 It’s homegrown, made with love, and always a winner.

 It features juicy chicken thighs, meaty mushrooms, and bright peppers braised in a flavorful tomato sauce.

 This meal will satisfy both your taste buds and your soul.
-Serve with pasta and crusty bread to finish off your meal.

 The body is naturally detoxing on a daily basis.
 That’s what your kidneys are for!